Bokep

 The Krakow (Cracow) Ghetto during the Holocaust

 Jun 22, 2021 · By November 1939, the Jewish population of Krakow, Poland, had grown to approximately 70,000.
-This increase reflected the concentration of Jews who fled or were …
+This increase reflected the concentration of Jews who fled or were driven from the countryside into the city and its suburbs, and …

 The YIVO Encyclopedia of Jews in Eastern Europe